Hen0678/Everest-Enthusiast/README.md

 #### Full screen
 ![nav-bar-max](assets/media/nav-bar-max.png)

-#### Small sceen
+#### Small screen
 ![nav-bar-min](assets/media/nav-bar-min.png)

 ### Home page
 #### Top section
-The home page has an awe inspiring image of the top of Mount Everest with the cloud swirling around the peak.
+The home page has an awe-inspiring image of the top of Mount Everest with the cloud swirling around the peak.
 The image is overlaid with text proclaiming the top of the mountain as the roof of the world.

 ![Everest-peak](assets/media/image-of-everest.png)